yomboprime/yombir/README.md

 # Yombir

-Native C++ app for the Topdon TC-001 and the Infiray P2 and similar thermal image cameras.
+Native C++ app for the Topdon TC-001 and the Infiray P2 and similar thermal image USB cameras that use the Infiray Tiny1-B Micro LWIR Thermal Module.

+Tested on:

+- x86 PC
+- Raspberry Pi 4B
+- Pine64 Pinephone Pro

 # License